 Third Tuesdays (usually)

-The book group that meetsat the library will discuss Devil in the White City by Eric Larson on Tuesday, July 15th at 7:00 p.m.
+The book group that meets at the library will discuss I Know Why the Caged Bird Sings by Maya Angelou on Tuesday, September 23rd at 7:00 p.m.
 Open to all.